 The primary focus of the School of Technology is to prepare individuals who are uniquely proficient in the application of basic science and technology.
 Thus, faculties of the School are interested in what industry, business and education want and need.
 As a result, our goal is to educate the whole person.
 Students develop not only their technical skills but their personality, cooperativeness, innovativeness, concern for the organization, communications skills and dependability.
 Graduates of the School are equipped to meet the new and emerging challenge of a modern high technological society.

-The Association of Technology, Management, and Applied Engineering (ATMAE) is the accrediting agency for the undergraduate programs in: Construction Management, Electronics Technology, Graphic Communication Systems, Applied Engineering Technology, and Environmental Health and Safety.
+The Association of Technology, Management, and Applied Engineering (ATMAE) is the accrediting agency for the undergraduate programs in: Applied Engineering Technology, Construction Management, Electronics Technology, Environmental Health and Safety, Graphic Communication Systems, and Motorsports Technology.